zarathustr/SAAM/README.md

 # SAAM

-Super-fast Attitude of Accelerometer and Magnetometer (SAAM) proposed by Jin Wu, Zebo Zhou and Hassen Fourati.
+Super-fast Attitude of Accelerometer and Magnetometer (SAAM) proposed by Jin Wu, Zebo Zhou, Hassen Fourati and Yuhua Cheng.

 # Citation